2DegreesInvesting/practices/git.md

-This document describes git practices we agree by consensus.
+This document describes git practices we have agreed to by consensus.
 It focuses on *what* to do and *why*, and only recommends optional resources about *how* to do it.
 These practices:

 -   are aspirational but when they can’t be followed it’s nice to explain why;
 -   document heuristics, as detailed instructions may never cover all scenarios;
--   apply to shared commits (maybe after cleaning commits locally).
+-   apply to shared commits[1] (maybe after cleaning commits locally).

 ## tl;dr

--   Shared commits[1] should not be changed.
+-   Shared commits should not be changed.
 -   Changes in each shared commit should be closely related.

 ## 1. Preserve shared history

 Shared commits should never change.
 Some Git commands preserve the history, but others don’t.
-For example, `git commit --amend` and `git rebase --interactive` alter the git history; they help to overwrite a messy commit history with a cleaner one; you should use them only before sharing your work.
-To cleanup shared history use instead `git revert`.
-If you try to push altered history by accident, Git will stop you; to benefit from this protection avoid `--force` (or `-f`) when pushing to shared repositories.
+For example, don’t use `git commit --amend` or any other Git command that would change the sha of a commits you already shared; to cleanup shared commits use instead history-preserving commands such as `git revert`.
+If you change shared commits and try to push them, Git will stop you; be careful because you can but likely should not bypass this protection with `--force` (or `-f`).

 See also: